fabferri/az-pattern/vpn/p2s/README.md

 # Workshop: Point-to-Site VPN configuration
 This post contains ARM templates and scripts to create Point-to-Site VPN connection between an Azure VPN client and the Azure VPN  gateway. <br>
-The materials reported in this post can be used in a workshop for a fast deployment, miminzing the manual steps. <br>
+The materials reported in this post can be used in a workshop for a fast deployment, minimizing the manual steps. <br>
 The final network configuration is reported in the diagram:

 [![1]][1]

-The setup to have a full working enviroment is organized in a sequence of steps. <br>
+The setup to have a full working environment is organized in a sequence of steps. <br>

 ### <a name="File list"></a>2.
 File list